-For over a century, aviation has thrived on innovation, radar, jet engines, GPS, satellite navigation, real-time flight tracking.
-Each wave of technology has reshaped how the industry operates, making it faster, safer and more efficient.
+For over a century, aviation has thrived on innovation—radar, jet engines, GPS, satellite navigation, real-time flight tracking.
+Each wave of technology has reshaped how the industry operates, making it faster, safer, and more efficient.
 Now, 5G has arrived, and it’s not just another incremental upgrade.
-It’s the digital backbone for the future of air travel, transforming aircraft, airports and passenger journeys in ways we are only beginning to imagine.
+It’s the digital backbone for the future of air travel, transforming aircraft, airports, and passenger journeys in ways we are only beginning to imagine.
+Robust Airport Infrastructure Maintenance and Development ensures that 5G-enabled systems perform at their full potential.

 Modern aircraft produce more data in a single flight than most companies do in a month.
 From engine diagnostics and predictive maintenance signals to weather patterns and passenger behavior, this data is priceless.
 Yet today, much of it sits idle until the aircraft lands.